ACL INJURY IN SAN LUIS OBISPO DOGS

 ACL INJURY IN SAN LUIS OBISPO DOGS is the most common reason for hindlimb lameness in our patients at Mission Animal Hospital.
 We are open seven days a week to help you both!!

 ACL injury in San Luis Obispo dogs can be an acute injury caused by a misstep or fall, or it can be a chronic problem caused by gradual wear and tear in an overweight pet.
 But the bottom line is that it is a gamechanger for your pet and the way they lead their life.
 Because of this, it is important that you get as smart as possible about why this happened, what can be done for it, and what this means to the future of your dog.
-DOWNLOAD OUR FREE CHECKLIST, above, to learn more about your dog’s knee.
+DOWNLOAD OUR FREE CHECKLIST, below, to learn more about how we can help your dog’s knee.

 THE ANATOMY OF YOUR DOG”S KNEE… or, for that matter, ours… The bottom end of the thigh bone is round, and the top end of the shin bone is also round.
 This makes the knee inherently unstable, just like trying to balance two baseballs on top of one another.
 The only thing that makes this balancing act even possible is the X-shaped cruciate ligament.
 When the cruciate ligament is torn, the knee becomes very unstable, and severe pain and arthritis develop very rapidly.